 Columbus Convention Center

 Greater Columbus Convention CenterGreater Columbus Convention Center is located right in the middle of the vibrant downtown that’s alive with cultural activities, arts, sports and entertainment.
 Hold your next convention, social event, public show and trade show at the Greater Columbus Convention Center, and discover what so many other people already know: This is a great convention destination.
-As the winner of multiple Prime Site and Inner Circle Awards, this comfortable, striking facility has become one of North America’s most popular sites for local, state, regional and national groups and organizations.
-Excited reaction to the new Greater Columbus Convention Center traveled swiftly through the industry when the center opened its doors in 1993.
-Only five years later, the Greater Columbus Convention Center announced a major expansion and renovation due to overwhelming demand.
+As the winner of multiple Prime Site and Inner Circle Awards, this comfortable, striking facility has become one of North America’s most popular sites for local, state, regional and national organizations.
+Excited reaction to the new Greater Columbus Convention Center traveled quickly through the industry in 1993 when the center first opened its doors.
+Five years later, the Greater Columbus Convention Center announced a major expansion and renovation due to overwhelming demand.

 Columbus Convention Center Interior- Mail Hall

 We should mention that the building is very much worth visiting, since its sheer length, color and unusual angles are in obvious contrast with the surrounding urban environment.
-The color palette that the architect, Peter Eisenman, used here in Columbus is much like that from the Aronoff Center in Cincinnati, and the contrast it creates with its stereotypical downtown neighbors makes the building stand out that much more.
-Its proximity to the Wexner Center also makes the short drive worthwhile, in order to see two slightly different types of Eisenman buildings.
+The color palette architect, Peter Eisenman used is much like that from the Aronoff Center in Cincinnati.
+However, the contrast created with its downtown neighbors makes the building stand out even more.
+For students of architecture, the Convention Center's close proximity to the Wexner Center also designed by Peter Eisenman, makes the short drive up North High Street worthwhile so you can compare two different types of Eisenman buildings.

 HyattDirectly north of the Convention Center is the Cap and Short North Art District that both offer unique dining opportunities.
-For a more eclectic experience, visit the North Market which is about 1 block directly west of the Convention Center.
+For a more eclectic experience, visit the North Market which is about 1 block directly west of the Convention Center as is Nationwide Arena and the new Huntington Park professional ball park.

 The Hyatt Regency connects directly to the convention center on the south end of the center.
 The Hyatt is also a block or so directly east of Nationwide Arena and the Arena District Dining and entertainment area.
 At the north end of the Convention Center across the street, is located the Hampton Inn and Suites.